Fukuda Doctrine: Japan-ASEAN relations prior to the Fukuda Doctrine (1967-1977)

 Japan initially viewed ASEAN as economically strategic, but remained insouciant to the association until the early 1970s.
 ASEAN was established at a time when the Japanese government was prioritizing the reversion of Okinawa from the United States over an active role in the ASEAN region.
 When Japan was rid of the Okinawa problem, attitude towards ASEAN had already turned negative.
-ASEAN's adoption of a neutralization policy in 1971 was deleterious to Japan's foreign policy on supporting an organization whom incorporated neutralization.
+ASEAN's adoption of a neutralization policy in 1971 was deleterious to Japan's foreign policy on supporting an organization that incorporated neutralization.

 Towards 1975, however, the Tokyo government had no choice but to abandon its foreign policy on minimal involvement with organization embodying neutralization, and to establish negotiations with ASEAN countries.
 The growing fear of Japan's economic domination amongst Southeast Asian nations resulted in collective actions by ASEAN against Japan, exemplified by acute anti-Japanese demonstrations.

 Changes in Southeast Asian security environment following the new realities of 1975 engendered a major shift in Japan's approach to foreign policy in the region.
 Prior to 1975, conflict between East and West defined the security of ASEAN in purely military terms, which also meant the insignificant role of Japan in the view of ASEAN nations.
-After the liberation of Vietnam and the fall of Kampuchea government to the communists, combined with the declining presence of American forces in Southeast Asia, ASEAN nations began to perceive their own security in terms of raising the standard living of their people.
+After the liberation of Vietnam and the fall of Kampuchea government to the communists, combined with the declining presence of American forces in Southeast Asia, ASEAN nations began to perceive their own security in terms of raising the standard of living of their people.
 The recognition that military power alone could not secure ASEAN interests gave way to a new priority of economic well-being.
 This change in priority led to a redefinition of security from that of a military perspective to one that was economic, wherein Japan could play a decisive role in contributing to ASEAN economic development and political stability.